nilqed/fricas_jupyter/README.md

 Tested on Ubuntu 14+.
 If you are missing some of the items above then consult the links given to get installation information.
-The `install.sh` script is going to check all the prerequisites and will `exit` in case of missing items, thereby issuing an error number `[n]` which might help to fix (see below).
+The `install.sh` script is going to check all the prerequisites (except libzmq4) and will `exit` in case of missing items, thereby issuing an error number `[n]` which might help to fix some issues (see below).

 #### Installation